zhangrongxiang/zhangrongxiang/README.md

 My name is Jack Zhang.
 I am an undergraduate student at Harbin Institute of Technology(Weihai).
 I  am interested in various fields including Reinforcement Learning and LLM.
 I also love reading novels and poems.

+Currently I am working as a reasearch assistant under the guidance of [Dianbo Sui](https://scholar.google.com/citations?user=yi639zEAAAAJ&hl=en).
+I'm also a remote student of [LINS LAB](https://lins-lab.github.io/), directed by Tao Lin.

 If you are interested in me, your contact is highly anticipated!

 - ✨ Student of life :)